luck3y/eap-patching-cli/README.md

     ```CUSTOM_INSTALL_DIRECTORIES=extensions```

-  (Alternatively, this may be provided to oc new-app with -e CUSTOM_INSTALL_DIRECTORIES)
+  (Alternatively, this may be provided to oc new-app with -e CUSTOM_INSTALL_DIRECTORIES, but easy to forget :) )

 - The application template or existing deployment config may now be modified to mount the configmap containing the patch and the application rebuilt, see: https://github.com/luck3y/hello-world-war/blob/patching/eap71-basic-s2i-patching.json#L344 and https://github.com/luck3y/hello-world-war/blob/patching/eap71-basic-s2i-patching.json#L433 for the required mount configuration.

-The volume name should match the configmap created in step 1 (jbeap-16108.zip, in this example.)
-The modifications to the deployment controller are similar (use ```oc edit dc/eap-app-name``` for the deployment controller approach, or see below to modify the template in use).
+- The volume name should match the configmap created in step 1 (jbeap-16108.zip, in this example.)

 - install / replace the template:
     $ oc -n openshift replace --force -f eap71-basic-s2i-patching.json